phac-nml/pangonet/README.md

 # pangonet

-Create and manipulate SARS-CoV-2 pango lineages in a phylogenetic network.
+Create and manipulate pango lineages in a phylogenetic network for SARS-CoV-2 and MPOX.

 ```mermaid
 graph LR;